Last updated on March 9th, 2022

 One of French Polynesia’s best kept secrets is one of those places that’ll make you believe in paradise.
 Huahine is an island where time ticks by slowly, where emerald bays open up to a pristine lagoon and where ancient Polynesian temples create an ‘open air museum’.
 Known locally as ‘the Garden of Eden’, take your time to slowly explore the lush island.
 Somewhere out there is white sand beach that’s waiting to be discovered.
-I spent a full week in Huahine while backpacking across the South Pacific islands for six months.
+I spent a full week in Huahine while backpacking across the South Pacific islands for six months and have since returned for a second visit.
 Here’s a sample 4 days in Huahine itinerary which combines a bit of relaxing with a whole lot of discovery!

 Laid Back Huahine has one town and it just so happens to be one of the most charming in all of the South Pacific.
 Fare has everything you could possibly need for your vacation in paradise while saving a few tricks up its sleeve.